-- This report presents the fifth version of the European Grassland Butterfly Indicator, one of the EU biodiversity indicators of the European Environment Agency. - The indicator is based on national Butterfly Monitoring Schemes in 22 countries across Europe, most of them active in the European Union. - Fluctuations in numbers between years are typical features of butterfly populations.
-The assessment of change is therefore made on an analysis of the underlying trend. - The underlying analysis of the indicator shows that since 1990, grassland butterfly abundance has declined by 30%.
+- This report presents the sixth version of the European Grassland Butterfly Indicator, one of the EU biodiversity indicators of the European Environment Agency. - The indicator is based on more than 9200 transects in national Butterfly Monitoring Schemes covering 22 countries across Europe, most of them active in the European Union.
+In 2015, counts were made in more than 4500 transects. - Butterflies represent the largest animal group (insects), highly included in food webs, having a high impact on ecosystem services and stability.
+This report does not represent only the patrimonial conservation of some species, but indicates the changes in biodiversity on grasslands and discusses underlying causes. - Fluctuations in numbers between years are typical features of butterfly populations.
+The assessment of change is therefore made on an analysis of the underlying trend.